PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 wrappers and every other caller, update owner-aware occurrence contracts, and validate sequentially.
 Keep the phase-result store at 128/128 and never create, update, or reopen a pull request.

+## Absolute-final affine/InstanceNorm pair implementation

+`passes/absolute_final_affine_instancenorm_orchestration.py` now owns the adjacent affine post-ADD and decomposed-InstanceNorm post-bias cleanups through `run_absolute_final_affine_instancenorm_cleanup(shared_model_ir_pass_context)`.
+It forwards the same ModelIR/LayoutState to both callbacks and returns their unchanged one-counter mappings in the original order.

+The lowerer uses one ordered tuple in place of two unconsumed locals.
+The boundary-signature predecessor, normalization/attention successor, both raw lowerer wrappers, every other caller, and exact mutation order remain intact.
+The new owner stays outside the already-full 128/128 phase-result store.

+Final sequential validation under core-only `uv`:

+- focused context-owner contracts: `3 passed in 0.58s`;
+- affected owner-aware contracts: `678 passed in 23.97s`;
+- terminal-layout/pass-efficiency contracts: `92 passed in 1.81s`;
+- synthetic core runtime contracts: `55 passed in 0.94s`;
+- result contracts: `196 passed in 9.18s`;
+- phase-store capacity contracts: `2 passed in 0.54s`;
+- TensorFlow/tf-keras blocker, default/direct conversion, and `-cotof`
+  contracts: `11 passed in 9.61s`;
+- targeted Ruff, bytecode compilation, 128/128 audit, and whitespace checks: passed.

+No real-model conversion was repeated; runtime callback injection and the owner-aware structural suite cover the complete unchanged contract.
+Commit and push this checkpoint.
+On resume, inventory the next small semantically closed unconsumed-result cluster before changing production.
+Keep all validation sequential and continue with commits and pushes only; never create, update, or reopen a pull request.